-The U.S. Congress has set a schedule for a decline and partial phase out of federal tax credits for solar photovoltaics.354 Projects that start construction in 2017, 2018, and 2019 will receive a 30% Investment Tax Credit; projects that start construction in 2020 and 2021 will receive 26% and 22%, respectively; for construction starts after that, the credit will drop permanently to 10% for commercial projects and 0% for residential projects.355 After 2015 legislation, project owners who start construction before 2022 may claim the applicable credit once construction begins, as long as the project is operational by the end of 2023.
+The U.S. Congress has set a schedule for a decline and partial phase out of federal tax credits for solar photovoltaics.328 Projects that start construction in 2017, 2018, and 2019 will receive a 30% Investment Tax Credit; projects that start construction in 2020 and 2021 will receive 26% and 22%, respectively; for construction starts after that, the credit will drop permanently to 10% for commercial projects and 0% for residential projects.329 After 2015 legislation, project owners who start construction before 2022 may claim the applicable credit once construction begins, as long as the project is operational by the end of 2023.

-Additionally, federal tax legislation356 passed by the United States Congress and signed by the President in December 2017 introduced a provision called the Base Erosion and Anti-Abuse Tax.357 As discussed in more detail in Section 6.8.3 of the Initial Plan, this provision is widely thought to diminish the value of the Investment Tax Credit for solar generation for many "tax equity" investors, which are often parts of large multinationals.
+Additionally, federal tax legislation330 enacted by the United States Congress and signed by the President in December 2017 introduced a provision called the Base Erosion and Anti-Abuse Tax.331 The provision defines a new concept of a "base erosion minimum tax amount" that certain corporations will pay, equal to the excess (if any) of: